-ENVIRONMENTAL LESSON PLANS FOR GRADE 6-9: This cross-curricular curriculum unit integrates into any geography, science, or social studies topic related to conservation, endangered species, or natural resources.
+This cross-curricular curriculum unit integrates into any geography, science, or social studies topic related to conservation, endangered species, or natural resources.
 By creating a series of publications, students explore the connection been human activity and the natural world.
 They summarize information about the cause, harmful effects, and solutions to a problem.
 This investigation fosters an understanding of the importance of stewardship and sustainability.
+Lessons raise environmental awareness for students and their viewers.

 Students research an environmental issue.
 To start, they learn about the importance of stewardship.
 Next, they select a topic and then design an outline in Microsoft Word with headings to organize facts.
 The Internet is used to locate information about the issue, including effects on the environment and solutions to the problem.
 Students record the source and gather pictures related to the topic.
 This research will provide the content for the publications they create in the following sessions.